 First, you must establish a relationship between yourself as the patient and the doctor existed during the alleged incident.
 This can be proved as easily as a record of a visit, or examination, when the diagnosis in question should have been noted, assessed, or treated.
 It does not matter if it’s a doctor you have seen for years, or if it is the first visit with a new doctor — one instance is all that is needed to move onto the next step.
 This is the easiest of the requirements.

 Assuming all three steps are followed and in order, the suit can move forward to determine if the doctor is guilty of malpractice, resulting in payment for damages, hospital bills, and potentially more.
-In Albuquerque, there is no cap on settlements, meaning that at a minimum, hospital bills will be covered if the doctor is proven guilty.
+In Albuquerque, there is a cap on settlements, meaning that you’ll want a lawyer fighting for you.

 It’s true that everyone makes mistakes.
 While it is fortunate that doctors strive to mitigate mistakes when treating patients, it is possible that errors will occur and you may find yourself, or a loved one, the victim.
-If you believe you’ve been subject to misdiagnosis and/or failure to diagnose, contact the expertly trained Albuquerque medical malpractice lawyers at Buckingham & Barrera.
+If you believe you’ve been subject to misdiagnosis and/or failure to diagnose, contact the expertly trained Albuquerque medical malpractice lawyers at Buckingham Barrera Vega Law Firm.
 Call today for more information.